 Nature art frames are really simple to make, fun to play with and create some wonderful images.
 They also encourage creativity and fine motor skills in children of all ages and abilities.
 You just need a recycled piece of cardboard, a pen and some scissors.
 We hate to waste anything and recycling and reusing materials is one of many small things we can all do to help the environment.
 So instead of throwing away old cardboard boxes we like to find ways to use them in crafts and activities.

 To make your nature art frame you first need to draw a simple shape or picture onto the cardboard.
 Your shape or picture should have at least 1- 2 easy to cut out sections that you can then look through.
-We chose to make our frames butterfly and a heart shaped.
+You could draw anything from hearts and triangles to animals,, objects and people.

 How about taking your nature frames out on a nature walk.
-You could then easily take photos of the nature art pictures you make so you can compare the differences in backgrounds or print out the pictures to enjoy as artwork.
+You could then easily take photos of the nature art pictures you make as you go so you can compare the differences in backgrounds or print out the pictures to enjoy as artwork.
 You could even turn your photos into cards or seasonal calendars.
 Simply take a photo of the nature frames outside at different times of year, to see how the seasons affect and change the landscape and colours.

 If you like this you might like to try: